 Head to The Schoolhouse in Lincoln Park to get the kids into their lessons.
 For grown-ups, pop on over to The Farmhouse.

 Sugarbush has some special programs they run like the two Women's Discovery Camps.
 As your expand your skills and make new friends the kids will have fun too.
 For each day of the program, each Women's Discovery Camp participant receives either a half-price full-day kids program in The Schoolhouse children's center or a half-price companion all-mountain lift pass.
-Get more information about the camps here http://www.sugarbush.com/ski-ride-school/womens-discovery-camps/ In addition, they also have a ski camp just for those 65+ - they call it the "Boomer" camp.
+In addition, they also have a ski camp just for those 65+ - they call it the "Boomer" camp.
 I call it an awesome idea.

-My 10-year-old daughter and I spent half a day with John Egen (US Ski and Snowboard Hall of Fame 2016).
-John is the Chief Recreation Officer at Sugarbush Resort.
+My 10-year-old daughter and I spent half a day with John Egan (US Ski and Snowboard Hall of Fame 2016).
+John was the Chief Recreation Officer at Sugarbush Resort.
 He's also an inspirational speaker and leadership coach.
 But, mostly, he's a wealth of knowledge and a lot of fun.

 If you need a break from skiing, consider a day in the woods on snowshoes.
 You and your kids can head off on a self-guided tour or you can book a guided tour.
 Either way, you can rent snowshoes at the Farmhouse at Lincoln Park.